nptscot/npw/problems-api/README.md

 ## Production

 For setting up or dumping the DB, just add `--remote` to the wrangler commands.
 `npm run deploy` to deploy the worker.
+To quickly see all entries:
+`npx wrangler d1 execute npw-problems --remote --command 'SELECT * FROM problems'`

 For now, the plan is to manually and periodically export the prod DB and share amongst maintainers.
 Later we can consider something nicer.